 The Art and Science of Client Engagement

-Not only what advisors are sharing, but how well they are communicating has become important during these unique times.
-Zoom video calls have replaced travelling to in-person meetings, and individual emails or e-newsletters can help keep clients involved.
+Both what advisors are sharing and how well they are communicating have become important during these unique times.
+Zoom video calls have replaced travelling to in-person meetings, and individual emails or email newsletters can help keep clients involved.

 Just as with in-person meetings, advisors need to ensure the meeting environment is conducive to professional and productive communications.
-Julie says financial advisors should take stock of their office set-up.
+According to Julie, financial advisors should take stock of their office set-up.
 How does their environment look on video calls, and how do they come across as an individual?

 Is there clutter in the background?
 Do you have a whiteboard handy if you like to highlight information in real time?
 Are you confident and looking directly into the camera during calls?
 Do you have limited distractions in your workspace?

 It’s also important to ensure you have the tools to facilitate online conversations.
-Do you have the necessary software to do screen-sharing for portfolio reviews etc. to be as interactive as possible?
+Do you have the necessary software for screen-sharing portfolio reviews etc., making sure they’re as interactive as possible?